To Plan your perfect day out in Norfolk with our list of things to do in Norwich.

 If you are looking for romance in Norwich, then you must visit Wensum River Walk.
-This is not just a great way to explore Norwich, but its also a great way for two people to take time out and go for a romantic walk.
+The Websum River Walk is a great way to explore Norwich, and great for romantic walks.

 Wensum River Walk starts outside the main train station and takes you through open green spaces where you can see some great places in Norwich including the cathedral and the cricket fields.
 While walking, you will come across Cow Tower.
 This is a 14th-century artillery defence and is 15 metres high.

 The Maddermarket Theatre, which is located in St. John’s Alley is a great place to visit if you like the arts.
 The Elizabethan theatre is a Shakespearean style playhouse which was first built as a Roman Catholic chapel in 1794.
-It was then used in the nineteenth century as a baking soda factory, and then a grocery warehouse, and a hall for the Salvation Army.
+In the nineteenth century it was a baking soda factory, and then a grocery warehouse, and a hall for the Salvation Army.

-In 1921 the building became a Theatre, which was founded by Walter Nugent Monck (1878-1958) who was the son of a Shropshire clergyman.
+In 1921 the building became a Theatre.
+Walter Nugent Monck (1878-1958) the son of a Shropshire clergyman founded the theatre.